 You can access Cloud Datastore using the following APIs:

-- Objectify: The Google-recommended open-source Java API which provides a higher-level APIs for Datastore with ORM-like features.
+- Objectify: The Google-recommended open-source API for Java which provides a higher-level APIs for Datastore with ORM-like features.

-- Java Datastore API: The low-level Datastore API built into the App Engine SDK provides direct access to all of Datastore's features and is described throughout the Java App Engine Datastore documentation.
+- Datastore API for Java: The low-level Datastore API built into the App Engine SDK provides direct access to all of Datastore's features and is described throughout the App Engine Datastore documentation for Java.